Global route / Trans-Pacific

 North Pacific and Arctic can be cloudy.
 Great Lakes region is often clear in summer.

-What is the best side of plane for Tokyo to Chicago?
+What is the best side for Tokyo to Chicago?